19hours/sg-statutes/Acts/Environmental Public Health Act.md

 (5) A specified amount shall take effect for the purposes of this Part notwithstanding that the basic wage that would have been payable to a cleaner under any collective agreement as defined in section 2 of the Industrial Relations Act (Cap.
 136) is lower than the specified amount.

-(6) The Director-General may, by notice in writing to licensees, postpone the effective date of any specified amount (or any variation of that amount) —
+(6) The Director-General may, by notice in writing to licensees, postpone the effective date of any specified amount or any minimum amount specified under subsection (2) for the purposes of subsection (1)(d)(ii) (or any variation of that amount) —

-(a) in relation to cleaners employed (whether or not exclusively) to carry out or supervise the carrying out of cleaning work under any cleaning contract entered into by licensees before the date on which the specified amount otherwise takes effect; and
+(a) in relation to cleaners employed (whether or not exclusively) to carry out or supervise the carrying out of cleaning work under any cleaning contract entered into by licensees before the date on which the specified amount or minimum amount (as the case may be) otherwise takes effect; and

+[Act 48 of 2018 wef 01/02/2019]

-(b) in any case where the Commissioner for Labour varies the specified amount, in relation to cleaners employed (whether or not exclusively) to carry out or supervise the carrying out of cleaning work under any cleaning contract entered into by licensees before the variation otherwise takes effect.
+(b) in any case where the Commissioner for Labour varies the specified amount or minimum amount (as the case may be), in relation to cleaners employed (whether or not exclusively) to carry out or supervise the carrying out of cleaning work under any cleaning contract entered into by licensees before the variation otherwise takes effect.

+[Act 48 of 2018 wef 01/02/2019]

+[Act 48 of 2018 wef 01/02/2019]

 (7) The Director-General may, if he thinks fit, waive any (but not all) of the conditions specified in subsection (1) in any particular case.